-Welcome to Decoded, a series that deciphers the intricacies of different corners of the UK performance landscape.
+Welcome to Decoded, a series that deciphers different corners of the UK performance landscape.
 This week, Backstage examines Amazon.
 One of the world’s largest and richest companies, it’s also a major player in television and film production.
 We look at why that is and how you can get involved.

 Don’t Say: “I prefer Netflix.”

 Do Say: “Amazon’s productions are really exciting, offering something different in the vast streaming universe.”